Our significant other may have trouble accepting our need for solitude and may take it personally when we want to recharge alone.

-Sure, we introverts are sometimes a bit tricky to get to know, as we don’t like to draw attention to ourselves, and we need time to open up to others.
+Sure, we introverts are sometimes a bit tricky to get to know, as we don’t like to draw attention to ourselves, and we need plenty of time to open up to others.
 But, when given the right circumstances, finding love and connecting with someone can be the most rewarding experience.
 However, there are several challenging aspects of dating as an introvert, too.

-7 Reasons Introverts Struggle to Find Love
+7 Reasons Introverts Struggle to Find Romantic Love

 1. Being lost in your mind keeps you from acting.

 As introverts, we’re often said to be “in our heads too much.”
 Left daydreaming for too long, it’s no wonder that we’re losing out on time to connect with our surroundings, including the pool of potential partners.
-We relish our active minds and thinking abilities, and probably wouldn’t trade them for anything in the world, but it can keep us from initiating contact with romantic prospects.
+We relish our active minds and thinking abilities, and probably wouldn’t trade them for anything in the world, but it can keep us from initiating conversations with romantic prospects.

 2. Your perfectionistic introvert tendencies get in the way.